 You can choose the minimum strength that all passwords should comply with.
 We use an entropy score to evaluate password strength, so there aren't simple rules.
 These examples give some guidance:

 If you change the password strength and want the changes to take effect on next log in, you will need to reset all users' passwords.

 Tips for setting strong passwords

-- Avoid short passwords.
-Lots of unrelated english words are hard to guess, but a single word and a single number is very easy for an attacker to break.
+Avoid short passwords.
+Using a single word and a single number is easy for an attacker to break

-- Use lots of 'parts' to your password, which can make it hard to crack and easier to remember.
-Four unrelated english words is very strong (correcthorsebatterystaple), as is a combination of words and random numbers (tape934elephant%*Pass
+Use lots of 'parts' to your password, making it hard to crack and easier to remember.
+Four unrelated words make a strong password (correcthorsebatterystaple), so does making a combination of words and random numbers (tape934elephant%*Pass)